-Geotechnical Unit E2 (Watervliet Clay Member) is known (TNO, 2013b) to include locally lignite, or brown coal.
+Geotechnical Unit E2 (Watervliet Clay Member) is known to include local lignite or brown coal (TNO, 2013b).
 The lignite probably marks the onset of a transgressive phase.
-Seismic amplitude anomalies on MCS data can be interpreted as lignite or shallow gas within the Tongeren Formation.
-The seismic amplitude anomalies were targeted to be confirmed by geotechnical data, but the necessary depth was not achieved.
+Seismic amplitude anomalies on MCS data may be interpreted as lignite or shallow gas within the Tongeren Formation.